Monarchy of the United Kingdom: Constitutional role

 The sovereign's role as a constitutional monarch is largely limited to non-partisan functions, such as granting honours.
 This role has been recognised since the 19th century.
-The constitutional writer Walter Bagehot identified the monarchy in 1867 as the "dignified part" rather than the "efficient part" of government.
+The constitutional writer Walter Bagehot identified the monarchy in 1867 as the "dignified" rather than the "efficient" part of government.

 Royal prerogative

 That part of the government's executive authority which remains theoretically and nominally vested in the sovereign is known as the royal prerogative.
-The monarch acts within the constraints of convention and precedent, exercising prerogative only on the advice of ministers responsible to Parliament, often through the prime minister or Privy Council.
+The monarch acts within the constraints of convention and precedent, exercising prerogative powers only on the advice of ministers responsible to Parliament, often through the prime minister or Privy Council.
 In practice, prerogative powers are exercised only on the prime minister's advice – the prime minister, and not the sovereign, has control.
 The monarch holds a weekly audience with the prime minister; no records of these audiences are taken and the proceedings remain fully confidential.
 The monarch may express his or her views, but, as a constitutional ruler, must ultimately accept the decisions of the prime minister and Cabinet, who by definition enjoy the confidence of the House of Commons.
 In Bagehot's words: "the sovereign has, under a constitutional monarchy ... three rights – the right to be consulted, the right to encourage, the right to warn."

 Although the royal prerogative is extensive and parliamentary approval is not formally required for its exercise, it is limited.
 Many Crown prerogatives have fallen out of use or have been permanently transferred to Parliament.
 For example, the sovereign cannot impose and collect new taxes; such an action requires the authorisation of an Act of Parliament.
 According to a parliamentary report, "The Crown cannot invent new prerogative powers", and Parliament can override any prerogative power by passing legislation.

 The royal prerogative includes the powers to appoint and dismiss ministers, regulate the civil service, issue passports, declare war, make peace, direct the actions of the military, and negotiate and ratify treaties, alliances, and international agreements.
 However, a treaty cannot alter the domestic laws of the United Kingdom; an Act of Parliament is necessary in such cases.
-The sovereign is the Head of the Armed Forces (the Royal Navy, the British Army, and the Royal Air Force), and accredits British High Commissioners and ambassadors, and receives heads of missions from foreign states.
+The sovereign is the Head of the Armed Forces (the Royal Navy, the British Army, and the Royal Air Force), and accredits British High commissioners and ambassadors, and receives heads of missions from foreign states.